cypress-io/cypress/docs/source/api/commands/spy.md

 ## Alias a spy

-Adding an alias using [`.as()`](https://on.cypress.io/api/as) to spies makes them easier to identify in error messages and Cypress's command log.
+Adding an alias using [`.as()`](https://on.cypress.io/api/as) to spies makes them easier to identify in error messages and Cypress' command log.

 ```javascript
 const obj = {